wxu-ml/wxu-ml.github.io/_pages/about.md

 <!-- <div class="boxmine" style="width:100%;">
 <p align="justify" style="font-size: 17px;">
 Welcome to my homepage!
-I am Dr. Xu Wang (王旭).
-I am currently an Associate Researcher/Professor at the College of Computer Science, Sichuan University.
+I am Dr. Xu Wang.
+I am currently an Associate Professor at the College of Computer Science, Sichuan University.
 I received the B.E. degree and Ph.D. degree from Sichuan University in 2015 and 2021, respectively.
 I was a Joint Ph.D at the Australian Institute for Machine Learning (AIML), University of Adelaide, funded by the China Scholarship Council from 2019 to 2021.
 </p>

 <p align="justify" style="font-size: 17px;">